ronnyli/reddit-check/NOTES2SELF.md

     - make it look nicer
 1. Reply to comments within posts
     - IF POST IS ARCHIVED THEN CANNOT REPLY
+        - remember to do this with the top level comment box
     - Reply button below each comment (how youtube does it)
         - if not signed in, clicking button triggers sign-in flow
     - Top-level comment at top of screen
         - do not show if post is archived
         - if not signed in, clicking div triggers sign-in
-    - move message about post being archived to top of screen and have it hidden by default
     - [JS markdown editor](https://simplemde.com/)
 1. List of subscribed subreddits when submitting post
 1. UI aesthetics